AnoxySoftware/Backend-Developer-Test/README.md

 # Backend Developer Coding Challenge

-Hi! welcome to Buff.
+Welcome to Buff.
 As part of the recruitment process we want to know how you think, code and structure your work.
 In order to do that, we're going to ask you to complete this coding challenge.

 ## Some background